pspiagicw/qemantra/README.md

 | `--uefi`         | Enable UEFI support(Requires `OVMF` to be installed)                             |
 | `--no-kvm`       | Disables KVM(Enabled by default)                                                                                 |

-If `qemantra run` has no arguments , it will execute the last machine which was booted.

 The boot options can be either `menu` which provides a menu to choose between boot devices.
 Or you can use `iso` option to directly boot the given iso.

+#### Renaming a machine
+The `qemantra rename` command is used to rename a existing virtual machine.
+If `qemantra run` has no arguments , it will execute the last machine which was booted.

 #### List machines
 Use `qemantra list` to list currently configured machines.
 Use `--verbose` option to list more information about the VM(Mem , Cpu etc).